nonblocking/mashroom/README.md

 Plugin loaders itself are also just plugins so it is possible to extend the list of known plugin types.

 Compared with the concepts in the Java world *Mashroom Server* would be an Application Server.
-And the *Mashroom Portal* plugin has similar concepts than a Java Portal Server.
+And the *Mashroom Portal* plugin has similar concepts than a Java Portal Server such as [Liferay](https://www.liferay.com/).

 ![Mashroom Portal](mashroom_portal_ui.png)